wb-gs507938/mysql/intl.en-US/Quick Start for PostgreSQL/Create an instance.md

         -   Series: RDS instances support the Basic Edition, High-availability Edition, and Finance Edition.
 Different database versions support different series.
 Verify with the actual interface while using this document.

     -   Network type: RDS supports the classic network and virtual private cloud \(VPC\).
 You can change the network type after creating instances.
-For more information, see [../../../../dita-oss-bucket/SP\_60/DNMYSQ1860058/EN-US\_TP\_7943.md\#](../../../../intl.en-US/User Guide/Network management/Set network types.md#).
+For more information, see [Set network type](../../../../intl.en-US/User Guide/Network management/Set network types.md#).

     -   Type: The CPU and memory occupied by the instance.
 The number of connections and maximum IOPS \(measured respectively for read and write, up to double of the benchmark with mixed read/write\) vary depending on different types.
-For more information, see [../../../../dita-oss-bucket/SP\_60/DNMYSQ1821992/EN-US\_TP\_7793.md\#](../../../../intl.en-US/Product Introduction/Instance types/Instance type list.md#).
+For more information, see [Instance type list](../../../../intl.en-US/Product Introduction/Instance types/Instance type list.md#).

     -   Storage: The storage space contains space for data, system files, binlog files, and transaction files.